-Management's Discussion and Analysis ("MD&A") discusses the significant factors affecting the results of operations and financial position of X-Tal Minerals Corp. (the "Company" or "X-Tal") for the year ended August 31, 2010 and includes material information up to November 25, 2010.
+Management's Discussion and Analysis ("MD&A") discusses the significant factors affecting the results of operations and financial position of Lion One Metals Limited (formerly X-Tal Minerals Corp.) (the "Company" or "Lion One Metals") for the nine months ended March 31, 2011 and includes material information up to May 26, 2011.
 Financial data provided has been prepared in accordance with Canadian generally accepted accounting principles ("GAAP").
 All dollar references, unless otherwise stated, are in Canadian dollars.

-This MD&A should be read in conjunction with the Company's audited financial statements for the year ended August 31, 2010.
+This MD&A should be read in conjunction with the Company's unaudited financial statements for the nine month period ended March 31, 2011.